alphagov/govuk-prototype-kit/README.md

 ## Running the app

-To run the app:
+Start grunt to run the app:

-    ./start-app.sh
+    grunt

 The app recompiles app/assets/stylesheets/application.scss everytime changes are observed.